bitcoin/bitcoin/src/leveldb/CONTRIBUTING.md

 # Contributing

 We'd love to accept your code patches!
-However, before we can take them, we have to jump a couple of legal hurdles.
+However, before we can take them, we have to jump through a couple of legal hurdles.

 ## Contributor License Agreements